epics-base/ci-scripts/README.md

 ### [AppVeyor](https://www.appveyor.com/)
  - One parallel runner (all builds are sequential)
- - Use different compilers (Visual Studio, gcc/MinGW)
+ - Windows Server 2012/2016/2019
- - Use different Visual Studio versions: \
+ - Compile using gcc/MinGW or different Visual Studio versions: \
    2008, 2010, 2012, 2013, 2015, 2017, 2019
  - Compile for Windows 32bit and 64bit
  - No useful caching available.